Amrutha-VR/lnkshaw.ty/README.md

 **🎥 Demo Video:** [Insert your Loom/YouTube link here]

-**🌐 Live Demo:** [Insert your deployed URL here]

 ---

 ## 📋 Project Description

 LnkShaw.ty is a production-grade URL shortener built for the Katomaran Hackathon.
 Users sign up, paste long URLs, and get short trackable links instantly.
-Every click is recorded with device, browser, geolocation, and timestamp data — all visualized in a clean analytics dashboard.
+Every click is recorded with device, browser, geolocation, and timestamp data all visualized in a clean analytics dashboard.

 ---